DSI-FDI/final-project/dsi_milestone_4.md

 ## Research materials
 For this evaluation, every expert was provided with two different materials:

-- **The evaluation script,** which was taken from the keypath scenarios of the last iteration.
+- **The evaluation script**, which was taken from the keypath scenarios of the last iteration.
 - A link to the evaluation form, created using google form.
 So they can send directly their heuristic violations while using the application.

 ## Evaluator script